-International scholarships up to $6,000 are now available for summer and fall 2018 entry terms.
+International scholarships up to $6,000 are now available for spring, summer and fall 2019 entry terms.
 Complete your application checklist before the deadlines to qualify.

 Begin your profile registration and tell us some basic information.
 Then proceed to complete each tab within the application form.
 After creating an application login, you may check your status anytime.